Kazuo Ohno: In popular culture

-Ohno starred in the films O-shi no shozo [A Portrait of Mr. O] (1969) directed by Chiaki Nagano; The Scene of the Soul (1991) by Katsumi Hirano; and the documentary Kazuo Ohno (1995), directed by Daniel Schmid.
-He also appeared in several films by German director Peter Sempel, most notably in the music film Dandy (1988) alongside Blixa Bargeld, Nick Cave, and Lene Lovich, among others.
-He wrote three books on Butoh, including The Palace Soars through the Sky, a collection of essays and photographs; Dessin with drawings and notes on his Butoh creations; Words of Workshop, a collection of lectures given in his workshop; and Food for the Soul, a selection of photography from the 1930s through 1999.
+Ohno starred in the films O-shi no shozo [A Portrait of Mr. O] (1969), directed by Chiaki Nagano; The Scene of the Soul (1991) by Katsumi Hirano; and the documentary Kazuo Ohno (1995), directed by Daniel Schmid.
+Ohno also appeared in several films by German director Peter Sempel, most notably in the music film Dandy (1988) alongside Blixa Bargeld, Nick Cave, and Lene Lovich, among others.
+Ohno wrote three books on Butoh, including The Palace Soars through the Sky, a collection of essays and photographs; Dessin with drawings and notes on his Butoh creations; Words of Workshop, a collection of lectures given in his workshop; and Food for the Soul, a selection of photography from the 1930s through 1999.
 The latter two books were combined and published in English as Kazuo Ohno's World: From Without & Within (2004, Wesleyan University Press).
-In October 2006, soon after Ohno's 100th birthday, Kyoto-based publisher Seigensha released a photography book in homage to Ohno featuring the works of Eikoh Hosoe entitled The Butterfly Dream.
+In October 2006, soon after Ohno's 100th birthday, Kyoto-based publisher Seigensha released a photography book in homage to Ohno, featuring the works of Eikoh Hosoe, entitled The Butterfly Dream.

 Later years and death

 In 2001, though he lost his ability to walk, Ohno continued performing and developed ways to express himself through dance solely by moving his hands.
 In recent years, Ohno had been under nurse's care at home, but he continued his stage appearances, particularly in the Butoh works of his son Yoshito Ohno.
 In January 2007, he made his final public appearance in Yoshito's Hyakkaryoran at a gala celebrating his 100th birthday.
-Ohno died of respiratory failure on June 1, 2010 in Yokohama, Japan at the age of 103.
+Ohno died of respiratory failure on June 1, 2010, in Yokohama, Japan, at the age of 103.